ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 2.md

 "At first I thought he'd turn me in.
 I thought I was cursed.
 Honestly I wished Cath would've burned me alive instead of bonding me."
 Dain's eyes roam the expanse of the bed, of her body, her legs, the soft blonde hairs barely visible on them in mage light.

-He continues, hyperaware of how his voice vibrates through the room, "Inntinnsics have a single fate.
-All possible pathways lead to death unless they can be conveniently controlled.
+He continues, hyperaware of how his voice vibrates through the room, "Inntinnsics have a single fate and that is that all possible pathways lead to death unless they can be conveniently controlled.
 All things are possible with control.
 And, I learned to love the leash."

 Sloane snorts softly.
 Probably agreeing in her own way.